jshernandezs/swat-pytools/README.md

 In this example, we are using the SWAT 622 version to run a model of the Honeyoey Creek - Pine Creek Watershed located in Michigan, US.
 The SWAT input text files, which normally are generated inside the `TxtInOut` folder when using ArcSWAT, are put together in a zip file that will be handled by the Python wrapper.
 In this case, we are using the `Honeyoy_Model.zip` file placed in the `resources/Observed` directory.

-We assume that a new Python script is created in the `src/main` directory.
+We assume that a new Python script is created in the `test` directory.

 First, we import the libraries that we are going to use:

 ```python
 import os